travishalle/JournalCoreData/README.md

 3. After the guard statement, still inside your `updateViews` function, update your `titleTextField` and `bodyTextView` to have the assosiated strings found on your unwrapped entry
 8. Connect actions for your clear button (`clearButtonTapped`) and save button (`saveButtonTapped`)
 9. In your `clearButtonTapped` IBAction, set the text values of your `titleTextField` and `bodyTextView` to be empty stings, this will clear any text you have in those views.
-10. In your `saveButtonTapped` IBAction, determine if you have an entry or not, and if you do, call your `updateEntry` function that exists on your model contrller.
+10. In your `saveButtonTapped` IBAction, determine if you have an entry or not, and if you do, call your `updateEntry` function that exists on your model controller.
 If you do not have an entry, call your `createEntry` function that exists on your model controller.

 ### Segue